pinterest/quasar-thrift/README.md

 threads for the JVM (see references below for links to more information).
 [Thrift](https://thrift.apache.org) is a code generator for services that works across multiple languages.
-This package integrates Quasar with Thrift, providing a high-performance Thrift server that makes it possible to take advantage of Quasar's elegant programming model.
+This package integrates Quasar with Thrift, providing a high-performance Thrift server that takes advantage of Quasar's elegant programming model.

 ## Getting Started